-1. The Group shall provide true, proper, useful and reliable information regarding its performance and relevant conduct.
-The transparency of the information required to be disclosed is a basic principle that must govern the conduct of all directors, professionals and suppliers of the Group.

-- 2. The financial information of the Group, and particularly the annual financial statements, shall reflect in all material respects a true and fair view of its assets, financial position and results as provided by law.
-For such purposes, no director, professional or supplier shall conceal or distort the information set forth in the accounting records and reports of the Group, which shall be complete, accurate and truthful. - 3.
-A lack of honesty in the communication of information, whether within the Group (to professionals, subsidiaries, departments, internal bodies, management decision-making bodies, etc.) or externally (to auditors, shareholders and investors, regulatory bodies, the media, etc.) is a breach of this Code of Ethics.
+- 1. The companies of the Iberdrola Group shall provide true, proper, useful and reliable information regarding their performance and relevant conduct.
+The transparency of the information required to be disclosed is a basic principle that must govern the conduct of all directors, professionals and suppliers of the Group's companies. - 2.
+The financial information of the companies integrated within Iberdrola, and particularly the annual financial statements, shall reflect in all material respects a true and fair view of their assets, financial position and results as provided by law.
+For such purposes, no director, professional or supplier shall conceal or distort the information set forth in the accounting records and reports of the Group's companies, which shall be complete, accurate and truthful. - 3.
+A lack of honesty in the communication of information, whether within the boundary of Iberdrola (to professionals, subsidiaries, departments, internal bodies, and management decision-making bodies, among others) or externally (to auditors, shareholders and investors, regulatory bodies, and the media, among others) is a breach of this Code of Ethics.
 This includes delivering incorrect information, organising it in an incorrect manner or seeking to confuse those who receive it.